umami-software/website/content/track-events.md

 <button id="signup-button" class="button umami--click--signup-button">Sign up</button>
 ```

-When the user clicks on this button, Umami will record an event called `signup-button`.
+When the user clicks on this button, Umami will record an event named `signup-button` with an event type of `click`.

 The event can be any [Javascript event](https://developer.mozilla.org/en-US/docs/Web/Events) that can be
 applied to an element.